highchair/artinruins-com/links.md

 ### Providence Historical Aerial Viewer

 [The PHAV](//pvdgis.maps.arcgis.com/apps/webappviewer/index.html) is a great resource and compendium of aerial surveys from as early as 1939 — though don’t expect the same level of zoom quality as modern satellite imagery.
 Some great before and after aerials can be found here.

+### Providence Preservation Society Slides Collection

+From 2018 to 2023, <span class="abbr">PPS</span> underwent a large digitization project that documents Providence architecture from the 1950s-90s and demonstrates how our city developed and changed during the latter half of the 20th century.
+With the help of many dedicated student interns, and grant support from Historic New England and the Herman H. Rose Fund, they’ve digitized their extensive slide collection.
+[View the collection housed in a public Google Drive folder](//drive.google.com/drive/folders/144XfDEMR4o2mbyBVuJOheUrV2_RnpJFJ?fbclid=IwAR33GXXFcnzecIouWwCmOlhp6S6NFidZKnetyJc0S1pYHeCZdrOAD1aIQhw){:target="_blank"}.

 ### The Rhode Island Historical Preservation & Heritage Commission